-The NPP Program covers emergency planning issues related to the State’s operating nuclear power plants – San Onofre Nuclear Generating Station and Diablo Canyon Power Plant.
-The NPP program works with local, state, federal, and utility officials in emergency planning, training, and exercises to test emergency readiness.
+covers emergency planning issues related to the State’s two nuclear power plants – Diablo Canyon Power Plant (DCPP) in San Luis Obispo County and the San Onofre Nuclear Generating Station (SONGS) in San Diego County.
+The NPP Program also continues coordination with the two retired nuclear power plants - Humboldt Bay Nuclear Power Plant in Humboldt County and Rancho Seco Nuclear Generating Station (RSNGS) in Sacramento County.
+The NPP program works with federal, state, local and utility officials in emergency planning, training and exercises to test emergency readiness.

 The Waste Isolation Pilot Plant (WIPP) Program

 provides for coordination with the U.S. Department of Energy (DOE), other state agencies and local governments regarding the transportation of radioactive wastes from defense-related facilities that conducted research, development and production of nuclear weapons.

 Cal OES provides for the procurement of and training on, radiological monitoring and detection equipment issued to local government first responders along the DOE WIPP transportation routes.

 Naval Nuclear Propulsion Program (NNPP) technology is among the most sensitive and valuable military technologies currently in use in the United States.
 Although the NNPP facilities and ships located in the San Diego Bay area are not within the State and local jurisdictions, the NNPP will work closely with the State of California and local governments in emergency preparedness and has an unprecedented emergency preparedness outreach program in California.
 California continues to work with the NNPP to make both our programs work together in supporting the local jurisdictions’ emergency preparedness efforts.

 For more information on the RPU programs, contact:

 Radiological Preparedness Unit (RPU) Manager